Magno-12/technical_challengue_ai_interactive/README.md

 - **Swagger**: Offers a web-based UI that renders Swagger-compliant APIs.
 If the project includes a Swagger schema, you can navigate to the API documentation URL (typically `/swagger/`) to see a list of endpoints, models, and try out the API directly in the browser.

+- **ReDoc**: Provides a web-based UI that renders OpenAPI-compliant APIs.
+If the project includes an OpenAPI schema, you can navigate to the API documentation URL (typically `/redoc/`) to see a list of endpoints, models, and try out the API directly in the browser.

 Both of these tools are instrumental in developing, testing, and documenting RESTful services and will provide comprehensive insights into the API's capabilities.

 ### Integration test